- Sharing Status Icons

 The administrator may have enforced the default expiration to be the maximum expiration.
 In that case, you must set an expiration date less than or equal to the maximum.

 The share will expire at the end of the specified expiration date.
-Users of the share will no longer be able to access it.
+Recipients of the share will no longer be able to access it.

 Shares can have a combination of the following five permission types: